Dehydrated Dog Food:

 Furthermore, it is important to give your dog time to adjust to a different diet.
 Your dog may have a sensitive stomach or have difficulty adjusting to changes in diet, so it's best to take a gradual and slow approach, extending the transition over a few days.

-EDITOR'S NOTE: If your dog doesn't want to eat dehydrated dog food because he's been used to eating wet canned dog food, try rehydrating some of your dehydrated dog food.
+SUSAN'S NOTE: If your dog doesn't want to eat dehydrated dog food because he's been used to eating wet canned dog food, try rehydrating some of your dehydrated dog food.

-Your Own Dog Food!
+Own Dehydrated Dog

 Get your hands on this eBook today.